In-Situ Engineering of the Anisotropic Rabi Model in Circuit QED: Physical Model

-The coupling strengths $g_{C}$ and $g_{L}$ are not independent parameters but are determined by the qubit's position relative to the resonator's spatial mode profile.
-For a $\lambda/2$ resonator of length $\ell$, the fundamental mode's flux and charge standing waves are described by $f_{r}(x)\propto\sin(\pi x/\ell)$ and $\partial_{x}f_{r}(x)\propto\cos(\pi x/\ell)$, respectively.
-The capacitive coupling strength $g_{C}$ is proportional to the charge polarity at the coupling point $x_{C}$, while the inductive coupling strength $g_{L}$ is proportional to the flux amplitude at the inductive coupling point $x_{M}$.
-By placing the qubit's capacitive pad at a charge polarity antinode (e.g., $x_{C}=-\ell/2$) and its inductive coupling point at a flux antinode (e.g., $x_{M}=0$), both couplings can be maximized.
-Moreover, since the charge polarity reverses at the two ends of the resonator, moving the capacitive coupling point from $x_{C}=-\ell/2$ to $x_{C}=\ell/2$ reverses the sign of $g_{C}$.
-Consequently, the relative sign between $g_{C}$ and $g_{L}$ can be engineered by tuning the coupling points $x_{C}$ and $x_{M}$.
+While the direct inductive coupling $g_{rq}^{(I)}$ and the bare capacitive coupling $g_{rq}^{(C)}$ are fixed by the physical design during fabrication, the introduction of the tunable transmon coupler provides an in-situ tuning knob~\citep{Yan2018}.
+By tuning the external magnetic flux threading the coupler, its frequency $\omega_{c}$ can be actively varied.
+According to Eq.(\ref{eq:3}), this allows us to dynamically adjust both the magnitude and the sign of the effective capacitive coupling.
+Consequently, the relative sign and strength between the capacitive and inductive interactions can be in-situ engineered.

-While either of the capacitive or the inductive couplings leads to an effective JC interaction Hamiltonian, their simultaneous presence is more interesting.
+Although either of the capacitive or the inductive couplings leads to an effective JC interaction Hamiltonian under the RWA, their simultaneous presence is more interesting without invoking this approximation.
 In this case, the full interaction Hamiltonian $H_{{\rm int}}=H_{C}+H_{L}$ can be decomposed into resonant and counter-rotating contributions,